Solidgate logo

 The asynchronous mode of operation involves flow:

-• Solidgate takes the request for processing and responds with an intermediate processing / created status
+• Solidgate takes the request for processing and responds with an intermediate processing/created status

-Changes in Payment Processing for Apple/Google Pay Transactions
+Changes in payment processing for Apple/Google Pay transactions

 Hard deadline: April 1, 2024

-Merchants using 1-click CIT (Customer Initiated Transactions) payment for upselling must mandatorily update their payment data processing flow.
+Merchants using (Customer Initiated Transactions) payment for upselling must mandatorily update their payment data processing flow.
 This is necessary to comply with new industry standards and only affects tokens received after payment through Apple/Google Pay.

-What’s Changing?
+What’s changing?

 • Customer Initiated Transactions (CIT, 1-click): From April 1, 2024, as required by partner banks and according to Payment System Rules, we will no longer support tokens received after Apple/Google Pay for 1-click (CIT) payments or those where the customer is present on the site.